usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 :::info
 All Eclipse functionality, including the `rascal-eclipse` plugin and the Eclipse IDE Metatooling Platform (IMP a.k.a. `impulse`), was _archived_ this year, after having been deprecated for a long time.
-Everybody is expected to use Rascal now using the VScode extension, or using the commandline REPL, or from their own LSP clients.
-With this move to VScode the `Figure` library (embedded in `rascal-eclipse`) is no longer available, until we create a replacement.
+Everybody is expected to use Rascal now using the VS Code extension, or using the commandline REPL, or from their own LSP clients.
+With this move to VS Code the `Figure` library (embedded in `rascal-eclipse`) is no longer available, until we create a replacement.
 The pre-existing releases of `rascal-eclipse` and `impulse` will _not_ remain available forever on `usethesource.io`, for the sake of security and simplicity.
 :::